Department of Physics and Astronomy, Stony Brook University

 A few comments on the other parts of the oscilloscope that we haven't explained:

-- EXT TRIG: You can actually have a third input act as a trigger in addition to two signals, and set SOURCE to EXT to use this.
-We won't do anything so complicated.
+• External Trigger You can actually have a third input act as a trigger in addition to two signals; set SOURCE to EXT to use this.

 Oscilloscope Sketches